-- Invite all parents/carers to meet with their child's class teachers at two formal parent's evenings during the year. - Provide an annual written report - invite parents of children identified as having SEND to a consultation once a term at which their child's progress, Intervention and Support Plan (ISP) detailing the additional support, interventions and targets are discussed and agreed. - Have annual reviews for children with an EHC Plan or an SEN Statement - 7.
+- Invite all parents/carers to meet with their child's class teachers at two formal parent's evenings during the year. - Parent's with children with SEND are invited to meet the SENDCo at the parents consultations should they want to - Provide an annual written report - invite parents of children identified as having SEND to a consultation once a term at which their child's progress, detailing the additional support, interventions and targets are discussed and agreed. - Have annual reviews for children with an EHC Plan - 7.
 Arrangements for consulting young people with SEN and involving them in their education